rwieruch/blog_robinwieruch_content/blog/local-storage-react/index.md

 export default App;
 ```

 Now, whenever `isOpen` gets changed, the hook for the side-effect will run and to its thing (here: saving it to the local storage).

+# React Local Storage Hook

 Last but not least, you can extract the functionality as reusable [custom React hook](/react-custom-hook/) which synchronizes the local storage to React's state:

 ```javascript{3-13,16}
 import * as React from 'react';